 9. Kyuri – Cucumber On A Stick

-Cucumber on a stick, that does sound somewhat odd, doesn’t it?
+Cucumber on a stick sounds somewhat odd, doesn’t it?
 However, if you’re looking for a refreshing and healthy snack on the go, Kyuri is a perfect choice!

-You often find this refreshing Japanese vegetable dish served cold at many festivals and markets.
-The citizens love to mix cucumber with sugar and miso paste to pair it with rice, so Kyuri is basically a street food version of that.
+This dish is typically served ice cold at many festivals and markets.
+In Japan, people love mixing cucumber with sugar and miso paste to pair it with rice, so Kyuri is basically a street food version.

 According to Japanese tradition, cucumber can help you cool down.
 So this will be an ideal street food snack for hot afternoons.